 - International students (on F1/J1 Visa) cannot work more than 20 hours per week.

 - Students can only have one on-campus job at a time.

 - Students may not work during scheduled class time even if the class gets out early or is cancelled.

 - Students must sign in and out for each day worked.

 - Supervisors must maintain copies of sign in/out sheets on each student for 5 years after student’s job assignment ended.

 - Each department is required to conduct a new student employee orientation.

-- Each student employee is required by state law to receive sexual harassment training each calendar year.
-CLICK HERE for training information.
+- Each student employee is required by state law to receive preventing sexual harassment training each calendar year.

-- Each student employee is required by state law to receive Mitigating Sexual Misconduct training.
-CLICK HERE to be directed to the training.
+- Each student employee is required by state law to receive Active Shooter training.

 I certify that I have reviewed and understood all of the Supervisor Information posted on this site.
 I agree to follow the policies and if I have questions I will contact the Student Employment Office.
 I understand that if my department does not comply with the policies that the Student Employment Office has the right to remove some or all student employees from my department.